Sleicreider/GameTool/README.md

 and don't have a mac at the moment.
 But it will be  designed with crossplatform in mind, therefore I'll be using QT for GUI, everything else will be done in raw c++

+v0.01
+Fix window position ~right corner for 1920x1080 resolution.
+Only RAM and CPU usage.
+Fix Black color for text
+Fix background opacity
+Always in foreground
+(Does its puprose, at least for me to get rid of taskmanager for quick PC usage info)